-The second window on the left (northern wall) as we enter the church was inserted in 1885 as a memorial to Daniel Higford Burr, owner and Lord of the Manor from 1849 till 1885 who built the present Manor House.
+The church has many stained glass windows- below are details of two, one Victorian and the other a rare medieval survival..
+The second window on the left (northern wall) as we enter the church was designed by P.H.
+Newman and inserted in 1885 as a memorial to Daniel Higford Burr, owner and Lord of the Manor from 1849 till 1885 who built the present Manor House.
 He is depicted as Adam, naming the animals in the garden of Eden.
 The photo below shows the entire window and the inscription at the bottom gives details.

-The next photo focuses on Mr Higford Burr who has a cat draped around his shoulders.
+The next close-up from the above focuses on Mr Higford Burr who has a cat draped around his shoulders.
 He was known to be a great animal lover and sometimes walked around his property with a snake coiled around him!
 His grave stone, in pink granite, is to the north of the church.